-I woke up stiff from sleeping on the floor and only thin foam mattress which may or may not have helped, but shook it soon after.
+I woke up stiff from sleeping on the floor and only thin foam mattress, which may or may not have helped, but shook it soon after.
 Day 3 had 11km in store for us.
-A hard 11km as it turns out.
+A hard 11km, as it turned out.

 The hot chicken soup we had there was supremely well received.

 We started off late as we had to time our arrival at the edge of the jungle to coincide with our transport’s arrival.

 It took about 90 minutes to get out of the jungle proper onto a severely eroded, unsealed road.
 After another hour we made it onto a sealed road, and then past enough of the landslides on both sides to the village of Kampung Tikolod, where our adventure concluded.

 I did the trail again a month later with an actual adventure group.
 It was less rainy on the walk itself, but had rained much more before.

 The net result was that the rivers were lower and hence our path slightly different.
 Also, what was muddy on this trip was fairly dry on the next trip, but all the rain before had made for a leech party, and they were out in full force.